 You will be assessed by examinations at the end of the two-year course.

 You will also be expected to carry out independent study and other personal development activities alongside your programme, such as additional workshops, an Extended Project Qualification, leisure extracurricular activities, volunteering or work experience, or part-time employment.

 At NCC we’re committed to ensuring that your studies are career focused and are linked to your future goals.
 Develop a new skill, learn how to be a leader, volunteer for a good cause and keep fit through sport.
 Enhance your learning and make the most of the array of activities on offer to help you stand out from the crowd when applying for university, an Apprenticeship or a job.

 Progression and Careers

-Former students have gone on to study a wide range of subjects such as English Literature, Sociology, Law, Philosophy, Anthropology and Politics, to name a few.
+Former students have gone on to some of the UK’s top universities, including Nottingham University, the University of Leeds and the University of South Wales to study a wide range of subjects such as English Literature, Sociology, Law, Philosophy, Anthropology and Politics, to name a few.
 Students have gone on to careers in teaching, social work, politics, journalism and research.